fuzzylabs/evidently-monitoring-pattern/README.md

 Within the repo, you will find:

-* `data`: contains two scripts.
-Running the `get_data.py` will automicatically download a house sale prices dataset from Kaggle for model training and data monitoring (drift and outliers); the dataset is saved to this directory.
+* [`data`](#data): contains two scripts.
+Running the `get_data.py` will automicatically download a house sale prices dataset from Kaggle for model training and data monitoring (drift monitoring); the dataset is saved to this directory.
 The `generate_dataset_for_demo.py` script will split the house sale prices dataset into a production and a reference dataset which will be saved to a new directory named `datasets`.
 * `pipeline`: a model training script which will use the reference data to create and train a Random Forest Regressor model.
 * `inference_server`: a model server that exposes our house price model through a REST API.
 * `monitoring_server`: an Evidently model monitoring service which collects inputs and predictions from the model and computes metrics such as data drift.
-* `scenarios`: Two scripts that simulate different scenarios: e.g. a scenario where there is no drift in the inputs and a scenario which the input data contains drifted data.
+* `scenarios`: Two scripts to simulate different scenarios.
+A scenario where there is no drift in the inputs and a scenario which the input data contains drifted data.
 * `dashboards`: a data drift monitoring dashboard which uses Prometheus and Grafana to visualise Evidently's monitoring metrics in real-time.
 * A `run_demo_no_drift.py` script to run the demo **with no data drift** using docker compose.
 * A `run_demo_drift.py` script to run the demo **with data drift** using docker compose.